MrPrimate/ddb-importer/README.md

 - **Save all entities, overwrite existing ones** - Imported entities will be saved to their designated compendium, which you will set below.
 Existing entries will be updated/ overwritten.
 Great if you want to import all your stuff into Foundry
 - **Save new entities only, do not overwrite existing ones** - Import only entities currently not available in the compendiums
 - **Do not save the entities at** all - Just do nothing.
 If you choose this, you do not need to set the compendium entries below

+# FAQ

+## Why do my compendium features always get updated?

+When you import a character features are imported into a the Features compendium.
+There's a global setting in module settings to control updates/overwriting/not importing.

+Previously this would also impact spells and items.
+These are now managed via the Munching tool and are not updated via character import.
+In the future feature imports will also be possible.